myhro/rocked/README.md

 Rocked
 ======

 A thin wrapper to manage [Docker][docker] containers.
 It just generates command line arguments to be passed to the `docker` client, based on the chosen command and loading the container configuration data from a manifest file, written in [YAML][yaml] format.
+So, instead of typing `docker run --rm -t -i -e DATABASE_NAME=django_app -e DJANGO_SECRET_KEY --link db_postgres:db -v /home/myhro/projects/django-example:/app python-baseimage python manage.py shell` every time you want to access the [Django Shell][django-shell], you would just type `rocked run web.yml python manage.py shell`, which produces the same result.

 ## Dependencies